Are you one of those people who keeps asserting that you “were spanked and turned out OK”?

 It seems that these poor souls would rather risk further alienating those they have harmed along with the legacy of that impact upon generations that follow than to find it within themselves to feel, process, and heal the very pain they themselves buried as children.

-It is no cake walk to face and work through one’s familial legacy of pain, taking the brave steps towards ending this cycle of dysfunction.
+It is no easy thing to face and work through one’s familial legacy of pain, taking the brave steps towards ending this cycle of dysfunction.
 But to take a rhetorical play right out of their own book, life ain’t easy, so suck it up, buttercup.

 You know that old metaphor for sweeping things under the rug?
 By the time rhetorical you hits your 70s, that pile is so high that your grandchildren start tripping over it!